fxsitecompat/www.fxsitecompat.dev/content/docs/2018/symantec-geotrust-rapidssl-thawte-verisign-certificates-will-all-be-distrusted-in-october-2018.md

 **Update**: The change has been made to [Firefox Nightly](https://blog.nightly.mozilla.org/2018/08/14/symantec-distrust-in-firefox-nightly-63/) on August 14, and affected sites are being tracked in [Bug 1484006](https://bugzilla.mozilla.org/show_bug.cgi?id=1484006).
 Firefox Beta and Developer Edition will be updated with the change on September 25.

-**Update 2** Given that there are still many affected sites, Firefox 63 Beta 9 shipping September 25 is not enabling the distrust by default.
+**Update 2**: Given that there are still many affected sites, Firefox 63 Beta 9 shipping September 25 is not enabling the distrust by default.
 Mozilla engineers are watching the situation closely to decide when they should enable it.

+**Update 3**: Mozilla has officially announced that it will [postpone the distrust](https://blog.mozilla.org/security/2018/10/10/delaying-further-symantec-tls-certificate-distrust/) to Firefox 64 Beta shipping in mid-October.